10 Best Lord of the Rings Board Games 2024

 Recap

-Confrontation is a game that revolves heavily around its characters and their abilities (their abilities are relevant – i.e. Boromir sacrifices himself).
+Confrontation is a game revolving heavily around its characters and their abilities (their abilities are relevant – i.e. Boromir sacrifices himself).
 Each of them is unique and it takes some time to understand how they work with each other and how best to implement them into your strategy.
-Each side has its own strengths and weaknesses and requires a different approach.
+Each side has its strengths and weaknesses and requires a different approach.

-This is further complicated by the fact, that you don’t know who exactly you’re facing.
-In early turns you’ll probe the enemy, trying to get a feel of how he set up his army and where certain characters are.
+The fact that the opponent’s characters are hidden further complicates matters.
+In early turns, you’ll probe the enemy, trying to feel how he set up his army and where certain characters are.

 Main features of Lord of the Rings: The Confrontation